nephio-project/docs/user-guide/exercises.md

 export KUBECONFIG=$HOME/.kube/config:$HOME/.kube/regional-kubeconfig
 ```

-You can then use it to access the workload cluster directly:
+You can then use it to access the Workload cluster directly:

 ```bash
 kubectl get ns --context regional-admin@regional